-6.6 The LLFC Id applying pursuant to Paragraph 6.5 will be applied to the entire portfolio of UMS Connectees on the EDNOs Distribution System that are registered under the same Standard Settlement Configuration.
+6.6 The LLFC Id or DUoS Tariff ID applying pursuant to Paragraph 6.5 will be applied to the entire portfolio of UMS Connectees on the EDNOs Distribution System that are registered under the same Standard Settlement Configuration.

-6.7 The DNO Party shall have the right to review the data provided to it by the SVAA pursuant to Paragraph 2.1 for the purpose of verifying the accuracy of the LLFC Id applied by the EDNO to its UMS Connectees.
+6.7 The DNO Party shall have the right to review the data provided to it by the SVAA pursuant to Paragraph 2.1 for the purpose of verifying the accuracy of the LLFC Id or DUoS Tariff ID applied by the EDNO to its UMS Connectees.

 SCHEDULE 21-PORTFOLIO BILLING FOR NESTED NETWORKS